pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * healthy
 * powerful

-# topic: gifting ideas for a fisherman
+# topic gifting ideas for a fisherman
 * In my opinion, the best choice is to...
 * There is one disadvantage to this idea...

-## verbs topic: gifting ideas for a fisherman
+## verbs topic gifting ideas for a fisherman
 * give
 * research
 * discuss